“X” is for “X-Rated”

 3.)
 Justify the emotions.
 Obviously, characters need to justify each sudden shift in their emotional climate.
 Emotions needn’t all be played at their most extreme level immediately, and justifications shouldn’t be purely verbal in nature either.
 Player A’s dancing while cooking is likely as effective an embodiment of joy as anything they might just proclaim.
 Especially if you find yourself inhabiting one zone for a lengthier period of time, make sure you explore different facets or shades of the required feeling.

 4.)
 Justify the staging.
 It can be tempting just to wander to the area of the stage that allows you to take on the emotion that you most want to play in the moment – and a little of this strategy played aptly will serve you and the scene – but aimless strolling or just leaping inexplicably into new areas without any pertinent motivation soon becomes tiring to watch.
 Hence, the import of a well-designed set.
-Use the various set pieces to provide rationales for your movement.
+Use the various furniture pieces to provide rationales for your movement.
 Without the door, couch, and counter, our roommates would start in a nowhere land.
 As new furnishings and props are added – A’s snack platter, B’s bag at the door and shoes on the floor – new opportunities will arise to playfully move the characters through the space.

 In Performance

 Be on the lookout for insidious wimps: stubbornly staying put in the same spot even when the action would naturally have you move, or, on the other extreme, casually passing through all the zones repeatedly so you don’t have to really dig into any emotional truth or intensity.
 Take the risk of just using the stage as you would in any other scene, crafting interesting stage pictures while engaging in relevant actions or activities.
 Then, when you find yourself in a new zone, the audience can revel alongside you in your struggle to figure out why your mood has now changed.
-If you always engineer these moves, the danger and payoff of the scene unfortunately declines markedly.
+If you always engineer these moves, the danger and payoff of the scene unfortunately decline markedly.

 I first encountered Zones as an emotional game, and this provides the foundation for the version I’ve described above.
 The conceit can also readily house other playful categories such as styles, time periods, animal essences, and status configurations.
 The mechanics remain largely the same, as does the usefulness of a well-etched location.
+There’s also a fun language-centric variant, Speak, Grunt, Shut Up, that you can check out here.

 Cheers, David Charles.